 Common Name(s): TJ-54, Tsumura, Ukgansan, Yi-gan san, Yoku-kan-san, Yokukan-san, Yokukansan

-According to the prescribing information for the Japanese commercial product (TJ-54), the usual adult dosage of yi-gan san formulation is 7.5 g/day given orally in 2 or 3 divided doses.
-The dosage may be adjusted based on patient age, body weight, and symptoms for the relief of symptoms of nervousness (ie, neurosis, insomnia, night crying in children, irritability).
-This dose has also been used in clinical studies for treatment of behavioral and psychological symptoms of dementia, tardive dyskinesia, aggressive dream-enacting behavior, and visual hallucinations.
-Doses of the yi-gan san formulation ranging from 2.5 to 7.5 g/day have been studied in females with borderline personality disorder.
+According to the prescribing information for the Japanese commercial product (TJ-54), the usual adult yi-gan san dosage is 7.5 g/day of extract granules given orally in 2 or 3 divided doses for symptoms of nervousness.
+This dose has also been used in clinical studies evaluating use for the treatment of behavioral and psychological symptoms of dementia, tardive dyskinesia, aggressive dream-enacting behavior, and visual hallucinations.
+Yi-gan san dosages ranging from 2.5 to 7.5 g/day have been studied in females with borderline personality disorder.

 Contraindications have not been identified.

-Since 1555, yi-gan san has been used in breast-feeding mothers, infants, and children; however, information regarding safety and efficacy in pregnancy and lactation is lacking.
-According to Japanese product labeling, the safety of yi-gan san has not been established.
+Since 1555, yi-gan san has been used in breastfeeding mothers, infants, and children; however, information regarding safety and efficacy in pregnancy and lactation is lacking.
+According to Japanese product labeling, the safety of yi-gan san use in pregnancy has not been established.

 Coadministration of glycyrrhiza-, glycyrrhizinic acid–, or glycyrrhizinate-containing preparations may lead to pseudoaldosteronism, hypokalemia, and myopathy.

 Reversible adverse effects reported include sedation, nausea, vomiting, diarrhea, epigastric discomfort, hypokalemia, and leg edema.
 Clinically important adverse reactions are interstitial pneumonia, pseudoaldosteronism, heart failure, myopathy or rhabdomyolysis, hepatic dysfunction and jaundice, and skin hypersensitivity (ie, rash, redness, pruritus).
-Use caution in patients with extremely weak GI tracts, as adverse effects including anorexia, nausea, vomiting, diarrhea, and epigastric distress may occur.
+Use caution in patients with disorders of the GI tract, as adverse effects including anorexia, nausea, vomiting, diarrhea, and epigastric distress may occur.

 Yi-gan san is an herbal formulation used in traditional East Asian medicine.
-Yi-gan san is composed of a ratio of 4:4:3:3:3:2:1.5 of the following 7 dried medicinal herbs: Atractylodis Lanceae Rhizoma (rhizome of A. lancea De Candolle, Compositae), Poria (sclelrotium of P. cocos Wolf, Polyporaceae [also known as Hoelen]), Cnidii Rhizoma (rhizome of C. officinale Makino, Umbelliferae), Angelicae Radix (root of A. acutiloba Kitagawa, Umbelliferae), Uncaria Uncis Cum Ramulus (hook of U. rhynchophilla Miquel, Rubiaceae), Bupleuri Radix (root of B. falcatum Linne, Umbelliferae), and Glycyrrhizae radix (root and stolon of G. uralensis Fisher, Leguminosae).1, 2
+Yi-gan san, in a ratio of 4:4:3:3:3:2:1.5, is composed of the following 7 dried medicinal herbs: Atractylodis Lanceae Rhizoma (rhizome of A. lancea De Candolle, Compositae), Poria (sclerotium of P. cocos Wolf, Polyporaceae [also known as Hoelen]), Cnidii Rhizoma (rhizome of C. officinale Makino, Umbelliferae), Angelicae radix (root of A. acutiloba Kitagawa, Umbelliferae), Uncaria Uncis Cum Ramulus (hook of U. rhynchophilla Miquel, Rubiaceae), Bupleuri radix (root of B. falcatum Linne, Umbelliferae), and Glycyrrhizae radix (root and stolon of G. uralensis Fisher, Leguminosae).(Matsuda 2013, Matsumoto 2013)

-Cnidium monnieri rootstock as well as Uncaria sinensis and Angelica sinensis root have also been used in place of C. officinale and A. acutiloba, respectively.3
+In some yi-gan san formulations, Cnidium monnieri rootstock as well as Uncaria sinensis and Angelica sinensis root have been used in place of C. officinale and A. acutiloba, respectively.(Dos Santos-Neto 2006)

 Traditional herbal medicines have been used for centuries in China, Japan, Taiwan, Korea, and Vietnam.
 Japanese traditional herbal medicine (Kampo) has its origins in traditional Chinese medicine and was introduced to Japan in the fifth century.
 In Kampo medicine, one herbal formula prescription is often used to treat a wide variety of symptoms—a practice referred to as Ibyodochi.
 Yokukansan, a commonly used Kampo medicine, was developed in 1555 as a treatment for agitation and restlessness in children and was often administered to both mother and child concomitantly.
 It has been used in Japan for insomnia, screaming attacks, sleep terrors, neurosis, irritability in children, borderline personality disorder, schizophrenia-related diseases, and behavioral and psychological symptoms of dementia.
-Increasingly, beneficial effects in psychiatric disorders, including schizophrenia and tardive dyskinesia, are being reported.1, 4, 5, 6, 7 The name "yokukansan" originally meant "medicine suppressing the liver"; the liver was considered an organ that stabilized mental activities and alleviated involuntary muscle movement.
-Based on Kampo-specific philosophies of health and disease, its use is considered appropriate in patients with the following conditions: impatience or frequent anger, irritability, excitability, insomnia, neurotic symptoms, muscular tics or convulsions, and/or blepharospasm; tight overall pulse quality (pulse diagnosis); abdominal tension that is not weak and tenderness/discomfort in the hypochondrium on palpation and pulsation at the upper navel region (abdominal diagnosis).2, 6
+Increasingly, beneficial effects in psychiatric disorders, including schizophrenia and tardive dyskinesia, are being reported.(Matsuda 2013, Muneoka 2015, Okamoto 2014, Uezono 2012, Yu 2014) The name yokukansan originally meant "medicine suppressing the liver"; the liver was considered an organ that stabilized mental activities and alleviated involuntary muscle movement.
+Based on Kampo-specific philosophies of health and disease, its use is considered appropriate in patients with the following conditions: impatience or frequent anger, irritability, excitability, insomnia, neurotic symptoms, muscular tics or convulsions, and/or blepharospasm; tight overall pulse quality (pulse diagnosis); abdominal tension that is not classified as "weak" and tenderness/discomfort in the hypochondrium on palpation and pulsation at the upper navel region (abdominal diagnosis).(Matsumoto 2013, Okamoto 2014)

-In 1986, yokukansan was approved in Japan by the Ministry of Health, Labor, and Welfare as a covered prescription under Japan's National Health Insurance.
-The commercial product Tsumura yokukansan [TJ-54]) is a mixed extract in packages of 2.5 g per unit.
-The usual adult dosage is 7.5 g/day of extract granules (containing 3.25 g of the previously described crude herbs) given orally in 2 or 3 divided doses, with adjustments made based on patient age, body weight, and symptoms.
+In 1986, yokukansan (TJ-54) was approved in Japan by the Ministry of Health, Labor, and Welfare as a covered prescription under Japan's National Health Insurance.
 It is indicated for the relief of symptoms of nervousness (ie, neurosis, insomnia, night cry in children, irritability).
-Its use is based on the patient's "SHO" (ie, patient constitution and symptoms according to Kampo diagnosis).8
+Its use is based on the patient's "SHO" (ie, patient constitution and symptoms according to Kampo diagnosis).(TJ-54 2014)

-Yi-gan san is a formulation of 7 dried herbs and contains multiple components with biological effects that can impact signaling pathways in cells; at least 25 ingredients have been identified and the interactions among these ingredients may play a role in its actions.7, 9, 10 Representative chemical constituents include hinesol and beta-eudesmol from Atractylodis Lanceae Rhizoma; eburicoic acid from Poria; cnidilide, ligustilide, and ferulic acid from Cnidii Rhizoma; indole and oxyindole alkaloids from Uncariae Uncis cum Ramulus; ligustilide from Angelicae Radix; saikosaponin A, C, and D from Bupueri Radix; and glycyrrhizin from Glycyrrhizae Radix.2, 11
+Yi-gan san is a formulation of 7 dried herbs and contains multiple components with biological effects that can impact signaling pathways in cells; at least 25 ingredients have been identified and the interactions among these ingredients may play a role in its actions.(Kanno 2014, Lerner 2015, Uezono 2012) Representative chemical constituents include hinesol and beta-eudesmol from Atractylodis Lanceae Rhizoma; eburicoic acid from Poria; cnidilide, ligustilide, and ferulic acid from Cnidii Rhizoma; indole and oxyindole alkaloids from Uncariae Uncis cum Ramulus; ligustilide from Angelicae radix; saikosaponin A, C, and D from Bupueri radix; and glycyrrhizin from Glycyrrhizae radix.(Hiratsuka 2010, Matsumoto 2013)

 Uses and Pharmacology

-One of the major mechanisms of programmed cell death, or apoptosis, is oxidative stress caused by reactive oxygen species (ROS), which play a critical role in neurodegenerative disorders.
-The main intracellular ROS is hydrogen peroxide.
-Pretreatment of rat pheochromocytoma cells (PC12) with one of the most potent constituents of yokukansan, YGS40, prevented hydrogen peroxide–induced cytotoxicity and protected the cell line from hydrogen peroxide–triggered mitochondrial membrane potential loss and apoptosis.15
+Pretreatment of rat pheochromocytoma cells (PC12) with a fraction of yokukansan, YGS40, prevented hydrogen peroxide–induced cytotoxicity and protected the cell line from hydrogen peroxide–triggered mitochondrial membrane potential loss and apoptosis.(Zhao 2015)

-Another important mechanism of neuronal cell death is glutamate-mediated cellular toxicity.
 Yokukansan, as well as several of its individual constituents, prevented glutamate-induced cell death at 24 hours in a concentration-dependent manner in PC12 cells as well as in human keratinocytes.
 Yokukansan geissoschizine methyl ether, hirsuteine, hirsutine, and procyanidin B1 demonstrated cytoprotective effects in PC12 cells.
 Increased gene expression of system Xc- subunits in the cysteine/glutamate antiporter system, as well as prevention of glutamate-induced reduction of glutathione was demonstrated in the PC12 cell line.
-However, peripheral glutamate signaling was affected in human keratinocytes via extracellular glutamate control, suppression of NMDA receptors, messenger RNA expression, and glutamate transport activation.10, 16
+However, peripheral glutamate signaling was affected in human keratinocytes via extracellular glutamate control, suppression of NMDA receptors, messenger RNA expression, and glutamate transport activation.(Kanno 2014, Wakabayashi 2014)

 Autism spectrum disorder

-Because serotonin (5-HT) is one of the earliest expressed neurotransmitters, genetic or heritable aberrancy in 5-HT metabolism is thought to have an impact on neurodevelopmental processes; abnormalities of genes related to 5-HT synthesis have been reported in individuals with autism.
-Additionally, parents of autistic children are more likely to have 5-HT–related mental disorders such as depression or obsessive-compulsive disorder.
-The effect of yokukansan on behavior and brain metabolism during breast-feeding was investigated in an animal model of neurodevelopmental disorders in which BrdU-rats showed impaired social interaction between males and females, and also exhibited sexual dimorphism in dopamine and 5-HT metabolism.
+The effect of yokukansan on behavior and brain metabolism during the nursing period was investigated in an animal model of neurodevelopmental disorders induced prenatally by 5-bromo-2ꞌdeoxyruidine.
 Yokukansan was administered using mother-infant coadministration (MICA) and child-only treatment methods.
 Compared with controls, modulation of grooming behavior during adulthood occurred with yokukansan regardless of administration method.
-In contrast, MICA of yokukansan reduced latency of pup movement, whereas administration to only the pup was associated with disruption of coordination in locomotor behavior and rearing, and resulted in altered levels of serotonin and its metabolite in the cerebellum.4
+In contrast, MICA of yokukansan reduced latency of pup movement, whereas administration to only the pup was associated with disruption of coordination in locomotor behavior and rearing, and resulted in altered levels of serotonin and its metabolite in the cerebellum.(Muneoka 2015)

 Opioid tolerance and physical dependence